+- Grade 2.
 When the sprain is moderate and the ligament is partially torn.
 These wrist injuries may involve a loss of function.

 - Grade 3.
 When the sprain is severe and the ligament is completely torn and requires medical or surgical care.
 When this injury occurs, the ligament may tear away completely and take a small piece of bone along with it, leading to an avulsion fracture.